intel/ai-reference-models/README.md

 # Intel® AI Reference Models

-### This repository will be deprecated upon the publication of v3.2.0 and will no longer be maintained or published.
-Internal customers may continue to use this repository for CI and regression testing, but no code will be published from it.
-Instead, all pull requests and contributions intended to help external customers replicate Landing Zone model performance must be made directly to https://github.com/intel/ai-reference-models.
-For more information, see the [Contributing Guidelines](/CONTRIBUTING.md).

-Until the cut-over to https://github.com/intel/ai-reference-models, the default branch has been changed to r3.2, which will become the base of the external main branch.

 This repository contains **links to pre-trained models, sample scripts, best practices, and step-by-step tutorials** for many popular open-source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors and Intel® Data Center GPUs.

 Containers for running the workloads can be found at [Intel® AI Containers](https://github.com/intel/ai-containers/blob/v0.3.5/docs/README.md).